 - Hearing loss.
-Hearing loss in Meniere's disease may come and go, particularly early on.
-Eventually, most people have some permanent hearing loss.
+Hearing loss in Meniere's disease may come and go, especially early on.
+Over time, hearing loss can be long-lasting and not get better.

-- Ringing in the ear (tinnitus).
-Tinnitus is the perception of a ringing, buzzing, roaring, whistling or hissing sound in your ear.
+- Ringing in the ear.
+Ringing in the ear is called tinnitus.
+Tinnitus is the term for when you have a ringing, buzzing, roaring, whistling or hissing sound in your ear.

 When to see a doctor

-Factors that affect the fluid, which might contribute to Meniere's disease, include:
+Issues that affect the fluid, which might lead to Meniere's disease, include:

-Because no single cause has been identified, it's likely that Meniere's disease results from a combination of factors.
+Because no single cause has been found, Meniere's disease likely has a combination of causes.

 The most difficult complications of Meniere's disease can be: